Can dentists do root canals?

-General dentists are trained to perform root canals and handle many routine cases.
+General dentists receive training to perform root canals and can treat many routine cases with good results.

 1. What is a Root Canal?
 Understanding the Procedure

-A root canal is a procedure designed to treat an infection or damage deep within a tooth.
+A root canal is a dental procedure used to treat infection or injury deep inside a tooth.

 🦷 Can Electric Toothbrushes Damage Enamel?